 - Slavery and the Making of Early American Libraries: British Literature, Political Thought, and the Transatlantic Book Trade, 1731-1814, by Sean Moore (Oxford University Press)

-Faculty in the fine and performing arts disciplines tackle diversity and inclusion issues in their creative work, with performances devoted to works by diverse artists or thematically focused on issues of diversity and inclusion.
+Faculty in the fine and performing arts disciplines tackle diversity and inclusion issues in their creative work, with performances devoted to works by diverse artists or thematically focused on issues of diversity and inclusion, and visual art grappling with these themes.
 Examples include:

 - David Kaye, professor of theatre, founded and advises WildActs, a student theatre troupe exploring social justice issues that emerge in the university setting.
 Kaye also founded PowerPlay, which utilizes professional actors and applied theatre techniques to spark dialogue about institutional climate and culture and improve performance in the workplace.
 In addition, Kaye writes and performs about Israeli-Palestinian relations.